Click

 next several days will be crucial for the survival of the country.

-There are several possible developments of the crisis: one is
+There are several possible developments of the crisis:

 use of police or even army to clash announced opposition